 The White Book launch event brought together over 90 representatives from Malian policy, civil society, academia and media.

-The launch was opened by Luc van de Goor, Director of Studies for the Conflict and Peace Programme at SIPRI, Dr Bréma Ely Dicko, Scientific Coordinator for the White Book and Mohamed Dravé, Vice-President of CONASCIPAL, followed by a discussion of the findings of report.
+The launch was opened by Luc van de Goor, Director of Studies for Conflict and Peace at SIPRI, Dr Bréma Ely Dicko, Scientific Coordinator for the White Book, and Mohamed Dravé, Vice-President of CONASCIPAL, followed by a discussion of the findings of report.
 Dr Mariam D. Maïga, Executive Director of CONASCIPAL, gave a presentation on the role of civil society.

-The SIPRI and CONASCIPAL delegations also visited Colonel Salif Traoré, Minister of Security and Civilian Protection and Mrs Oumou Touré Traoré, Minister for the Promotion of Women, Children and Family to personally hand-over the White Book in a photo ceremony.
-Additionally, personal copies were delivered to the ministries of reconciliation, foreign affairs and to the Prime Minister’s Office.
+The SIPRI and CONASCIPAL delegations also visited Colonel Salif Traoré, Minister of Security and Civilian Protection, and Mrs Oumou Touré Traoré, Minister for the Promotion of Women, Children and Family, to personally hand over the White Book in a photo ceremony.
+Additionally, personal copies were delivered to the Ministry of National Reconciliation, the Ministry of Foreign Affairs and the Prime Minister’s Office.

 See some of Colonel Salif Traoré’s reflections on the current security situation in Mali.